 A Workspace Tree, also known as a project tree, is a window designed to work with devices.
-Thanks to a hierarchical structure of the tree it is easy to switch between the devices and their components.
-It is also a place to add/remove the controllers and to manage components.
+Thanks to a hierarchical structure of the tree, it is easy to switch between the devices and their components.
+It is also a place to add/remove the devices and to manage components.

-The iSMA Tool Workspace Tree is designed to navigate the projects and devices defined for them.
-For each project it is possible to define any number of folders and any number of devices inside them.
-It is recommended that the structure of folders, subfolders, and devices corresponds to their physical placement and/or logical subordination of controllers on an object.
-It makes finding a particular controller among a vast quantity of devices fast and easy.
-The structure of folders, subfolders, and projects mentioned above allows to properly locate a specific controller in the Workspace Tree.
-The hierarchical structure inside the controller is loaded directly from the controller and consists of components.
-There are different controller components, depending on services and functions offered by a specific device.
+The Workspace Tree is designed to navigate the projects and devices defined for them.
+For each project, it is possible to define any number of folders and any number of devices inside them.
+It is recommended that the structure of folders, subfolders, and devices corresponds to their physical placement and/or logical subordination of devices on an object.
+It makes finding a particular device among a vast quantity of devices fast and easy.
+The structure of folders, subfolders, and projects, mentioned above, allows to properly locate a specific device in the Workspace Tree.
+The hierarchical structure inside the device is loaded directly from the device and consists of components.

-A file with the .itw extension is an .xml file and contains sensitive data, such as device IP addresses and their passwords if the user issued a command to remember them.
-Due to an obvious threat of exposing such data, the iSMA Tool codes sensitive data automatically, preventing their exposure to third parties.
+A file with the .itw extension is an .xml file, and contains sensitive data, such as device IP addresses and their passwords if the user issued a command to remember them.
+Due to an obvious threat of exposing such data, the iC Tool codes sensitive data automatically, preventing their exposure to third parties.

 Editing of the Workspace Tree Elements

 For folders, subfolders, and the main element–project, opening the context menu provides the following options: